 Rodents like squirrels are especially common culprits because their teeth are constantly growing, so they have to chew on objects to prevent them from getting too long, according to the lighting blog 1000 Bulbs.
 While sticks and twigs are their usual choice, holiday lights are too good of a temptation to pass up when they are so readily available during the holiday season.

-The Plainfield Police Department gets enough calls about vandals destroying holiday light displays that it has posted on Facebook each December for the past few years about another likely cause: wildlife chewing through wires.
+The Plainfield Police Department gets enough calls about vandals destroying holiday light displays that it has posted on Facebook in December of previous years about another likely cause: wildlife chewing through wires.

 It turns out electrical wires are covered in a soy-based coating that rodents and other animals find quite tasty, according to Forbes.
 Our Christmas displays aren’t the only place the critters are finding to feast.
 Many of the electrical wires in our cars are covered in the soy-based coating as well, causing hefty car repair bills for some unfortunate vehicle owners.

 Don’t let the fact that your light strands look like they’ve been clean cut fool you into thinking it was a human Grinch that dampened your holiday spirit.
 The sharp teeth of rabbits and rodents go right through the wires, giving the appearance they have been cut with a knife or scissors.